-In order to validate the proposed approach, two datasets of multitemporal VHR SAR images with size $1024 \times 1024$ pixels have been considered.
-The two datasets describe two residential areas in the city of L'Aquila, Italy, which has been interested by a strong earthquake that caused the collapse of several buildings and relevant damages to many others, together with the death of several civilians.
+In order to validate the proposed approach, two datasets of multi-temporal VHR SAR images with size $1024 \times 1024$ pixels have been considered.
+The two datasets describe two residential areas in the city of L'Aquila (Italy), which has been interested by a strong earthquake that caused the collapse of several buildings and relevant damages to many others, together with the death of several civilians.
 The first dataset is a residential modern area outside the inner city, for which most of the buildings can reasonably be assumed as isolated from the neighbors.
 The second dataset is near a medieval residential area in the inner city, in which part of the scene presents buildings that are very close to each other and thus single backscattering features of buildings are difficult to be detected at the resolution of the available SAR images.
-This aspect makes the building CD more complex as building backscattering may slightly differ from the theoretical one because of occlusion from or interaction with neighboring buildings.
+This aspect makes the building change detection more complex as building backscattering may slightly differ from the theoretical one because of occlusion from or interaction with neighboring buildings.
 The selection of the two datasets has been subjected to both the presence of damaged built-up structures with high severity and the low building density that favors the use of the building scattering model.
-For both the multitemporal datasets, pre and post-event VHR SAR images have been acquired by the Cosmo-SkyMed constellation in Spotlight mode on April 5th, 2009 and September 12th, 2009, respectively.
-Both images are in HH polarization, having incidence angle $\theta = 53^{\circ}$ .
-After standard processing, the level 1C (geocoded ellipsoid corrected) images show a spatial resolution of 1 m and a 0.5 m × 0.5 m pixel spacing.
-Radiometric calibration and coregistration were performed.
+For both the multi-temporal datasets, pre-event and post-event VHR SAR images have been acquired by the Cosmo-SkyMed constellation in Spotlight mode on April 5th, 2009 and September 12th, 2009 respectively.
+Both images are in HH polarization, have incidence angle $\theta = 53^{\circ}$ .
+After standard processing the level 1C (geocoded ellipsoid corrected) images show a spatial resolution of 1 meter and a $0.5m \times 0.5m$ pixel spacing.
+Radiometric calibration and co-registration were performed.

-For the validation, a reference map of the fully and partially destroyed buildings in the area has been derived based on a postevent damage survey conducted on site.
+For the validation, a reference map of the fully- and partiallydestroyed buildings in the area has been derived based on a post-event damage survey conducted on site.
 The survey provided a building damage map with EMS98 scale [48].
 Because of the damage grade and the spatial resolution of the data, the attention was focused on grades 4 (partially destroyed) and 5 (fully destroyed) of the EMS scale.
 The analysis has been refined to the best of our abilities by a visual inspection of an ortho-photo of the crop acquired after the seismic event and by taking into account the SAR geometry of acquisition.
 For buildings with lacking information of the EMS damage, the visual inspection has been the only factor for the generation of the reference.
-Detection accuracy has been evaluated at building level, evaluating the correct detections and misclassifications for the classes $\omega_1, \omega_2$ , and $\omega_3$ .
+Detection accuracy has been evaluated at building level, evaluating the correct detections and mis-classifications for the classes $\omega_1, \omega_2$ and $\omega_3$ .
 In the following, a more detailed description of the scene and the performance of the proposed approach are reported for the two crops.